 Faculty and Mentor, Stanford ACGME PM&R Sports Medicine Fellowship (2011 - Present)

-Primary team physician - for men and women golf, women tennis, sailing and field hockey., Stanford Athletics (2011 - Present)
+Primary team physician, Stanford Athletics (2011 - Present)

 Committee Member, Stanford PM&R Education committee (2011 - Present)